ltgcgo/mint/README.md

 ## Deploy
 ### Cloudflare Workers
+All keys and values below are case sensitive.
 Before successful deployments, make sure to add the following environment variables (**not adding them in KV store!**).

 * `BACKENDS`: Define the actual backends, seperated with commas.
 Example: `a.example.com` and `a.example.com,b.example.com`
 * `BACKHOST`: _(not working correctly)_ The real `Host` header to send to the servers.